Code-Institute-Submissions/memory_game_ms2/readme.md

 ## Future Versions

-To make a more challenging and valuable learning resource I would propose the following future developments:
+To provide a more challenging and valuable learning resource I would propose the following future developments:
-* Addition of functionality to select 10 pictograms from an array of 250 common Chinese characters either as consecutive groups or as a random selection as chosen by the user.  v1.0
+* Addition of functionality to select 10 pictograms from an array of 250 common Chinese characters either as consecutive groups or as a random selection depending on the option chosen by the user.  v1.0
 * Addition of audio files to pronounce name of each pictogram when cards are matched. v2.0